puddlejumper26/hotel-store/README.md

 ### 3.2 Admin
 - Display to the hotel employee
+- Products subpage
+  - With a button on the left side for the navigation
-- A table with dises details
+  - A table with all dishes details (ID, Name, Category, Price)
   - Each item with edit and delete button
   - Could create new dish
   - When a dish is created or modified, the status is updated on the `Menu` page automatically
+- Orders subpage
+  - With a button on the left side for the navigation
+  - A table with ordered dishes with details (Customer Name, Room/Table Number, Dish Name and Quantity)

 ### 3.3 Cart
 - CartSummay component Displays on the top right conor of the home page